Learning H-Infinity Locomotion Control: Learning Locomotion Control

 \subsection{Method}

-In reinforcement learning-based locomotion control, the reward functions are usually complicated \cite{margolis2023walk, zhang2023learning, hwangbo2019learning, nahrendra2023dreamwaq}, some of them guide the policy to complete the task, and some of them act as regularization to the policy.
-In our work, we divide the reward functions into two categories, the task rewards and the auxiliary rewards, the former part leads the policy to achieve command tracking and maintain good orientation and base height, and the latter part leads the policy to satisfy the physical constraints of robot and give smoother control.
-We present the details of our reward functions in Table \ref{tab:a1stand} and \ref{tab:a1loco}.
-To clarify the meaning of some symbols used in the reward functions, $P$ denotes the set of all joints whose collisions with the ground are penalized, and $E_p$ denotes the set of joints with stronger penalization. $f^{contact}$ stands for whether foot $f$ has contact with the ground.
-Moreover, $g$ denotes the projection of gravity onto the local frame of the robot, and $h$ denotes the base height of the robot.
-In the standing task particularly, we define an ideal orientation $v^{*}$ for the robot base, which we assign the value $v^{*}=(0.2, 0.0, 1.0)$, and accordingly define the unit ideal orientation $\hat{v}^{*} = \frac{v^{*}}{\|v^{*}\|}$.
-We expect the local $x-$axis of the robot, which we denote as $v_f$, to be aligned to $\hat{v}^{*}$, and thus adopt cosine similarity as a metric for the orientation reward.
-Besides, we scale the tracking rewards by the orientation reward $r_{ori}$ in the standing task because we expect the robot to stabilize itself in a standing pose before going on to follow tracking commands.
+In reinforcement learning-based locomotion control, the reward functions are usually complicated \cite{margolis2023walk, zhang2023learning, hwangbo2019learning, nahrendra2023dreamwaq}.
+Some of them guide the policy to complete the task, and some of them act as regularization to the policy.
+In our work, we divide the reward functions into two categories, the task rewards and the auxiliary rewards.
+The former part leads the policy to achieve command tracking, maintain good orientation and stay at desired base height, while the latter part leads the policy to satisfy the physical constraints of robot and give smoother control.
+We present the details of our reward functions in Table~\ref{tab:a1stand} and~\ref{tab:a1loco}, which can be found in Appendix~\ref{sec:reward}.

 Now we denote the rewards from each part as task rewards $R^{task}$ and auxiliary rewards $R^{aux}$ respectively, and the overall reward as $R$.
-Firstly, we assume that the task reward has an upper bound $R^{task}_{max}$, then the cost can be formulated as $\mathbf{C} = R^{task}_{max} - R^{task}$.
+Firstly, we assume that the task reward has an upper bound $R^{task}_{max}$, and the cost can be formulated as $\mathbf{C} = R^{task}_{max} - R^{task}$.
 With $R$ and $C$, we can get value functions for overall reward and cost, denoted as $V$ and $V^{cost}$.
+We adopt PPO \cite{schulman2017proximal} as our basic policy optimization method.
 Then the goal of the actor is to solve:

 where $A$ is the advantage with respect to overall reward, and the goal of the disturber is to solve: